1. Gather information

-- Ask the circuit clerk for the first court date.
-The circuit clerk will either give you the court date when you ask or tell you how you will find it out.
 Make sure the date is at least 14 days away so that you will have time to notify any relatives and get the return receipt back.
-Be sure to ask which Disability Calendar the case has been assigned to.
-This will include the name of the judge who is hearing the case and the courtroom number where the hearing will take place.
+Ask which Disability Calendar the case has been assigned to, which includes the name of the judge hearing the case and the courtroom number where the hearing will take place.

-After you get a hearing date, take the forms to the sheriff's office to serve the Summons to the disabled person.
-Notices of the hearing must be sent to all of the adult relatives that were listed on Exhibit A. The Notice must include the court date, time, and location.
-The Notice of Motion tells all parties that they may appear and participate in the court hearing.
+After you get a hearing date, take the forms to the sheriff's office to serve the Summons for Appointment of Guardian for a Disabled Person.
+Notices of the hearing must include the court date, time, and location.
+The Notice of Motion must be sent to all of the adult relatives that were listed on Exhibit A to tell all parties that they may appear and participate in the court hearing.